thatdevsherry/thatdevsherry/README.md

 - Initially a [CLI python prototype](https://github.com/thatdevsherry/suzuki_sdl)
 - then turned into a [rust project that displays engine data in a TUI in my car](https://github.com/thatdevsherry/suzui-rs)
-- then now, rewritten from TUI to a GUI in C using raylib
+- and now, replaced with a GUI in C using raylib
-- reverse engineered pre-obd2 protocol
+- reverse engineered pre-obd2 protocol; blog/info on [my website](https://thatdevsherry.pk/suzuki_sdl) and original thread on [PakWheels](https://www.pakwheels.com/forums/t/reverse-engineering-suzuki-serial-data-line/)

 ### [TWAMP RFC 5357 impl.](https://github.com/thatdevsherry/twamp-rs)